kidpollo/fullstack-kitchen-sink-2024/README.md

 `src` folder on the Frontend app to see how simple the integration is.
 See the configuration below:

-### Setup
+### Krell Setup

-The following is all you need to get the Krell wrapper and start writing modern React with UIX.
+NOTE: The following is all you need to get the Krell wrapper and start writing modern React with UIX.
 These changes have already been applied in this repo.
+This is here if you want to undo this CLJS integration or learn how easy it was to make.

 ``` bash
 bunx react-native@latest init TodoApp